How to organize your DISCO with Channel folders, tags, and color indicators

 CONTENTS

-• Playlist tags connect related playlists across different areas of your DISCO.
+• use playlist tags to connect related playlists across your DISCO

 Start with a simple structure